DavidLeoni/pictoji/pictoji.md

 - **Ambiguity**: Lexical or structural ambiguities parallel to English (e.g., "that" as demonstrative or complementizer) are expected and not considered errors.
 - **Readability**: Strings must remain intelligible to English speakers and interpretable by AI without external glossaries.

-### Context
+## Context

-We define several variables that influence the interpretation: `parsing_mode`, `setting`, `reducer`, `response`, `explanation`.
+We define several variables that influence the interpretation: `parsing_mode`, `setting`, `reducer`, `response`, `role`.
 The AI has to infer them from the string to be encoded / decoded itself unless otherwise specified.

 **parsing_mode**